Encryption

 KBC::ProjectSecure::ENCODEDSTRING

-You can use the Console in Apiary to call the API resource endpoint.
+Use the Console in Apiary to call the API resource endpoint.

 Console screenshot